-With the ability to store up to 128 gigabytes of your favorite tunes, plus smartphone-like functionality including Bluetooth and Wi-Fi, as well as app integrations (including the ability to use Apple Music for streaming), there is no better iPod for casual listeners and those who don’t want to carry a smartphone.
+With the ability to store up to 128 gigabytes of your favorite tunes, plus smartphone-like functionality including Bluetooth and Wi-Fi connectivity and access to the Apple App Store, there is no better iPod for casual listeners and those who don’t want to carry a smartphone or drain its battery.

-The iPod Touch is small and light, and comes wrapped in cool metal finishes, with a gorgeous retina display that makes browsing between albums easy.
+Theis small and light and comes wrapped in cool metal finishes, with a gorgeous retina display that makes browsing between albums easy.
 It even has both forward and rear-facing cameras for snapping the odd picture on the go.
-There’s also up to 40 hours of battery life, enough for a full workweek of listening.
+There’s also up to 40 hours of battery life, enough for a full work week of listening.

 Why you should buy this: Loud, “Boombox” speaker, a stand-alone quad DAC, DTS.X 3D support … oh, and it doubles as a phone.

-Who it’s for: Music lovers who’d rather just use their phone.
+Who it’s for: Music lovers who would rather just use their phone.

 Why we chose the LG V50 ThinQ 5G :